Interim Director: Marti Kolb

 Back to "wish-cycling".
 Unfortunately, if you are in doubt...leave it out.
 This may be hard to accept, but its better to be safe than sorry when placing material in the Licking Co.
 Recycling bins.
 Together we can all make a difference when we only recycle the items that we know are acceptable.

 Don't forget that Licking Co.
 Recycling always accepts your household electronics and small appliances at our office at 777 E. Main in Newark.
-Just leave your items by the office...no TV's please.
+Just leave your items by the office...no TV's or large appliances please.

 As always, call if you have questions or concerns about recycling in Licking County.Happy Recycling!